carlleton/nuxtkoablog/README.md

 # nuxtkoablog

-> a blog used Nuxt,Node,Koa,Mysql
+> A blog used Nuxt,Node,Koa2,Mysql

 ## Build Setup